OUR CURRENT STUDENTS

 Lina was one of the first students we were able to support when Spring Up Foundation was first formed.

-‘I hope to be a good doctor, from a humane point of view.
-Practicing in hospitals and seeing the ways in which some qualified doctors deal poorly with patients, and how patients have difficulty getting the right treatment due to financial problems, can bring a feeling of helplessness.
-I’m keen to overcome this, and offer the right kind of help to patients myself.’
+'I hope to be a good doctor, from a humane point of view.
+Practising in hospitals and seeing the ways in which some qualified doctors deal poorly with patients, and how patients have difficulty getting the right treatment due to financial problems, can bring a feeling of helplessness.
+I'm keen to overcome this, and offer the right kind of help to patients myself.'

 'I lost my mother, and it all happened so fast.
 From her diagnosis to her death took only one year, and we could do nothing to prevent it.
 As a doctor I want to discover a new drug for cancer and help to bring happiness and fulfilment to the lives of children and families.'

-Afnan Samer Mansour – graduated in 2023 in Special Education
+Afnan Samer Mansour – graduated in 2023 in Special Education from Al Quds Open University

 Afnan expresses her gratitude to Allah and to all those who have helped her and stood by her in her scientific career so far.
 She also tells us how she draws strength and inspiration from her brother Yazan, and of her hope that he will be released from prison.

-Mahmoud Noman – graduated in 2020 in Medicine
+Mahmoud Noman – graduated in 2020 in Medicine (the update below was sent in July 2024)

 Ameen abu Hijleh – graduated in 2019 in Mechanical Engineering